 Q #12 – Are the Foundation’s finances audited?

 A #12 – Yes, from the inception of our Foundation in 2014 through 2018, our financial statements were audited by Grant Thornton LLP, a national Canadian firm of Chartered Professional Accountants.
 Our 2018-2019 Financial Statements were audited by RLB LPP Chartered Accountants.
 We post these audited financial statements on our website upon their approval by our Membership.
 The most recent copy can be viewed HERE.

 Q #13 – What kinds of bursaries, scholarships or grants might a school receive as a member of the Christian School Foundation?

 A #13 – The list of bursary, scholarship and grant programs offered through the Foundation continues to evolve as we work to meet the needs identified by school leadership.
 All our member schools can apply for grants, though some programs are restricted to schools in those provinces that receive no government funding.
 Currently, the following granting programs are in place.
 You can click on the names of each of these to learn more about its application process.

 Christian Teacher Academy Grants Program

-Additionally, we support our schools by providing subsidies for those who wish to participate in the annual Gauss Math Contest, and professional development offerings various schools will organize from time-to-time.
+Additionally, we support our schools by providing subsidies for those who wish to participate in the annual Gauss Math Contest, and the professional development offerings that various schools will organize from time-to-time.
 In the past we have supported a Christian School Leaders’ excursion to High Tech High in San Diego, and a Christian School Leaders’ exploration of the education system in Finland.

 Finally, in partnership with Cardus, the Christian School Foundation is the funding partner for the Rozema Awards for Excellence in Teaching.